Philosophy of mathematics: Popper's two senses of number statements

 Realist and constructivist theories are normally taken to be contraries.
 However, Karl Popper argued that a number statement such as "2 apples + 2 apples = 4 apples" can be taken in two senses.
 In one sense it is irrefutable and logically true.
 In the second sense it is factually true and falsifiable.
 Another way of putting this is to say that a single number statement can express two propositions: one of which can be explained on constructivist lines; the other on realist lines.

 Philosophy of language

-Innovations in the philosophy of language during the 20th century renewed interest in whether mathematics is, as is often said, the language of science.
-Although some mathematicians and philosophers would accept the statement "mathematics is a language" (most consider that the language of mathematics is a part of mathematics to which mathematics cannot be reduced), linguists believe that the implications of such a statement must be considered.
-For example, the tools of linguistics are not generally applied to the symbol systems of mathematics, that is, mathematics is studied in a markedly different way from other languages.
-If mathematics is a language, it is a different type of language from natural languages.
-Indeed, because of the need for clarity and specificity, the language of mathematics is far more constrained than natural languages studied by linguists.
-However, the methods developed by Frege and Tarski for the study of mathematical language have been extended greatly by Tarski's student Richard Montague and other linguists working in formal semantics to show that the distinction between mathematical language and natural language may not be as great as it seems.

 Mohan Ganesalingam has analysed mathematical language using tools from formal linguistics.
 Ganesalingam notes that some features of natural language are not necessary when analysing mathematical language (such as tense), but many of the same analytical tools can be used (such as context-free grammars).
 One important difference is that mathematical objects have clearly defined types, which can be explicitly defined in a text: "Effectively, we are allowed to introduce a word in one part of a sentence, and declare its part of speech in another; and this operation has no analogue in natural language."